Bloom-host/BloomDocs/docs/plugins_and_modifications/fabric_mods/performance-mods.md

 ### Phosphor

 Performance enhancing mod by Jellysquid that optimizes the lighting engine.
-The most noticable impact of this mod is chunk generation speed.
+The most noticeable impact of this mod is chunk generation speed.

 "Phosphor is a Minecraft mod which works to optimize one of game's most inefficient areas-- the lighting engine."

-> Phosphor and Starlight are alternatives to eachother, you can't use both at the same time.
+> Phosphor and Starlight are alternatives to each other, you can't use both at the same time.

 [Modrinth Page](https://modrinth.com/mod/phosphor)
 [CurseForge Page](https://www.curseforge.com/minecraft/mc-mods/phosphor/)